barendgehrels/langbath/README.md

 Russian poems and I first use [this](https://ranka.mobi/poem/index.html) tool, it works perfectly.
 That tool learns you the poem line by line, and uses the first letters of each word.
 As a follow-up phase, to get more details, the **memorize_text** tool works quite convenient for me.)*

+## import_brown
+This is a **command line** tool.
+It reads a text file containing the Brown word list, and stores the list in the database.
+It should store it in a database where OpenRusian is also stored (to be described later).

+## export_brown
+This is a **command line** tool.
+It reads the imported Brown word list from the database, combines it with the OpenRussian words and word forms and writes a text file, with all the Brown words, by rank, followed by the words not found in the Brown list.
+This text file can be used for the **analyze_text** tool.

 ## common units
 Units useful on its own are: